Estimated reading time: 7 minutes

 To be eligible for this program, you have to have signed a 6-year contract after 6/30/1985 and completed Initial Active Duty for Training (IADT).

 You also need a high school diploma or GED, as well as being in good standing in your drilling Selected Reserve unit.
 If you meet these qualifications, you’ll receive a monthly reimbursement.

 Other Education Benefits

-There are many grants and scholarships for veterans and their families and there are even tuition assistance programs for spouses.
-There are also vocational training programs to help veterans and service members find and keep jobs as well as other tuition matching programs available based on funding.
+There are many grants and scholarships for veterans and their families, and there are even tuition assistance programs for spouses.
+There are also vocational training programs to help veterans and service members find and keep jobs and other tuition matching programs available based on funding.

 If you are interested in joining the military or have already served and want to take advantage of education benefits, it’s important to find a school that can work with you.